rain2540/Learn-SwiftUI/L003-Landmarks/README.md

 #### Section 1 : Add a Home View

 Now that you have all of the views you need for the Landmarks app, it’s time to give them a home — a view to unify the views.
 The home view not only contains all of the other views, it also provides the means of navigating through and displaying your landmarks.

+#### Section 2 Create a Categories List

+The Landmarks app displays all categories in separate rows arranged in a vertical column for easier browsing.
+You do this by combining vertical and horizontal stacks, and adding scrolling to the list.